kn2tod/pistar-boot-from-usb/README.txt

  so as to cut down on the cloning time later; the target device can be the same or larger size.
 See note A below.

- Alternately, you can use an existing mSD image or a clone of an existing system for the following steps.
+ *OR* you can use an existing mSD image or a clone of an existing system for the following steps.
 Best that this system be up-to-date, at least from a Raspian perspective.

 2) Once you've booted up this image, log into the command terminal (SSH) and run the following commands.
 (If this is a new build, skip all the